department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/what-happens-after-rating.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

 If you disagree with your disability rating, you can file an appeal.
-You’ll need to do this within 1 year of getting your decision notice. <br> [Learn about how to file an appeal](/disability-benefits/claims-appeal/).
+You’ll need to do this within 1 year of getting your decision notice. <br> [Find out how to file an appeal](/disability-benefits/claims-appeal/).

 </div>
 </div>